Schwapo/ContextualActions/README.md

 ![](Example.png)

 ### Usage
-Simply put the downloaded ContextualActions folder in your project
-and open the window under  `Tools > Contextual Actions`
+Simply put the downloaded ContextualActions folder in your project and open the window under  `Tools > Contextual Actions`.
+You can setup actions under the settings tab.
+The action selection dropdown will automatically find all
+methods that take a single parameter of type `IEnumerable<GameObject>`

 [Odin Inspector]: https://odininspector.com/